 Affiliate disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-10 most effective meditation hacks for lazy people (smart way to eliminate all hindrances to improve your practice in 2020)
+10 most effective meditation hacks for lazy people (smart ways to eliminate all hindrances to improve your practice in 2023)

 As you may have already known, meditation is actually easy to do.
 You can do it anywhere, anytime.
 Yet, a lot of people are struggling in their daily practice.

 Try googling it in forums.
 Or, you can also ask around in the “offline world” amongst those who are practicing daily, maybe talk to your friends or to people you personally know.

 Laziness, lack of interest and motivation are usually the case.
 I really understand these obstacles INTIMATELY.
 Believe me.
 I’ve struggled myself too, for years.
 Hahaha… 😄

 In this post, I want to share with you the 10 effective meditation hacks that you can try to overcome those hindrances and to take your meditation practice to the next level.